polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 can do things with it, that you cannot do with coloured paper.
 The same is true for a proprietary license of Phosphorus Five.
 I have spent more than a decade researching the ideas that are implemented in Phosphorus Five.
 This implies tens of thousands of hours, making _your_ job easier.
 Is your work worth money?
-If your answer is no to the previous question, please let me hire you, such that you can work for me for free! ;)
+If I could make your job 90% easier, what value would that hold for you?

 As a GaiaSoul Gold Partner you get exclusive access to additional modules and material, nobody else gets access to.
 This allows you to provide a lot of additional value, on top of the Free Software core, which